 What is a Patient Safety Organization?

 The federal Patient Safety Organization (PSO) program stems from the Patient Safety and Quality Improvement Act of 2005 (PSQIA).
-In the act, the Patient Safety Rule called for the creation of PSOs as a means of assessing and improving patient safety outcomes in US healthcare delivery.
+In the act, the Patient Safety Rule called for the creation of Patient Safety Organizations as a means of analyzing, learning from, and improving upon patient safety outcomes in US healthcare delivery.

 Can you please explain PSES and PSWP?
 That's a lot of letters.

 Thinking of joining a PSO?
 Just curious?
 Need more information?
 We're here for you.
 Contact Us and we'll set up a quick informational chat.